PeopleForBikes/PeopleForBikes.github.io/content/guidelines.md

 #### Linting

-- [black]: the uncompromising Python code formatter
 - [isort]: sorts your imports
-- [ruff]: an extremely fast Python linter, written in Rust
+- [ruff]: an extremely fast Python linter and formatter , written in Rust

 #### Docs